rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

 This instructs `rustc` to generate code specifically for a particular processor.

-You can run `rustc --print target-cpus` to see the valid options to pass here.
+You can run `rustc --print target-cpus` to see the valid options to pass and the default target CPU for the current buid target.
 Each target has a default base CPU.
 Special values include:

 * `native` can be passed to use the processor of the host machine.
 * `generic` refers to an LLVM target with minimal features but modern tuning.